DK27ss/PWNME-CTF-Mafia2-WriteUp/README.md

 ![1](https://github.com/user-attachments/assets/b1db8e1d-3f72-497d-87b8-244a0bd86ba1)

-We need to check that foundry has been correctly installed using forge --version.
+We need to check that foundry has been correctly installed using `forge --version`.
 Once it has been correctly installed, we can begin

 ![mafia2_forge_version](https://github.com/user-attachments/assets/f0bd66c3-c0dc-4b81-8465-f6c40e1fb39e)

-Next, our 'Casino.sol' contract is presented with the following content.
-By observing it, we realize that the calculation of state can be predictable due to `PRNG`
+Next, our `Casino.sol` contract is presented with the following content.
+By observing it, we realize that the calculation of state can be `predictable` due to `PRNG`

 PRNG updates the `state` function using the following operation: